 Each year, URISA recognizes members for their contributions to the association and the community at large.
 URISA also recognizes Government agencies that have demonstrated extraordinary achievements in the use of geospatial information technology that have improved the delivery and quality of government services (Exemplary Systems in Government Awards) and the URISA GIS Hall of Fame recognizes and honors esteemed leaders of the geospatial community.
 Each award is summarized below and includes a link to the awards history.

-- Nominations for GIS Hall of Fame and 2017 Service Awards are due May 1
+- Nominations for GIS Hall of Fame are due May 1

 - Exemplary Systems in Government Award applications are due June 1